Resolving Exposure to Secondhand Smoke In Apartments and Condos

 If you are suffering from exposure to tobacco or marijuana smoke coming into your unit, you are not alone!
 Colorado has no laws regulating smoking inside an individual unit in multiunit residences.
-Colorado's Clean Indoor Air Act does require no-smoking policies in all indoor common areas of any residential apartment building.
+Colorado's Clean Indoor Air Act does require no-smoking policies in all indoor common areas and main entrances (with some community exemptions) of any residential apartment building.
+The following suggestions and information may help resolve the problem.
+Additional resources and tips can be found in the More Helpful Materials section of this web site.

 1) Keep track of your actions: Track the steps you take to eliminate or reduce tobacco smoke coming into your residence by writing down everything you do, say, or get in writing.
 Use GASP’s tracking form.